tramseyer/cell-geolocation/README.md

     curl -s 'http://localhost:5265/?mcc=222&mnc=10&lac=16085&cellid=26855411'
     {"lat":44.4104554,"lon":8.8969816,"range":275}

-4. Query which can be answered by using the Google Geolocation API online service:
+4. Query which can be answered by using the Google GLM MMAP online service:

     curl -s 'http://localhost:5265/?mcc=1&mnc=2&lac=3&cellid=4'
     {"lat":44.5379461,"lon":18.6698686,"range":2097}

-3. Query which can now be answered by using the Google Geolocation API cache database:
+3. Query which can now be answered by using the Google GLM MMAP cache database:

     curl -s 'http://localhost:5265/?mcc=1&mnc=2&lac=3&cellid=4'
     {"lat":44.5379461,"lon":18.6698686,"range":2097}